-The end of 2013 was the phase of negotiations between various interests.
-On the one hand, the Indonesian government wanted to enforce the Mining Law 4/2009, while on the other hand extractive companies were not ready with smelters for refinery as mandated by the Mining Law 4/2009 and MEMR MR 20/2013.
+The end of 2013 was a phase of negotiations between various interests.
+On the one hand, the Indonesian Government wanted to enforce the Mining Law 4/2009, while on the other hand extractive companies were not ready with smelters for refinery as mandated by the Mining Law 4/2009 and MEMR MR 20/2013.
 In early December 2013, in a statement quoted by the media, Chatib Basri looks optimistic into the future, stating that the government would be able to run the law.
-Notwithstanding this optimism also unravels that the Minister does not really understand what is going on.
-At that time there was none of the mining companies ready for the enactment of the Mining Law 4/2009, while they had only about 4 months to the deadline stipulated by it.
-In other words, it was impossible to build new mineral refinery plants in that short amount of time.
+Notwithstanding this optimism it also transpired that the Minister does not really understand what is going on.
+At that time, none of the mining companies was ready for the enactment of Mining Law 4/2009, while they had only about 4 months to the deadline stipulated by it.
+In other words, it was impossible to build new mineral refinery plants in such a short period.

-On his statement to the largest daily newspaper in the country, Kompas, Chatib said that there will be a shift in Indonesia's mining exports, stating that "processed minerals will be increased, so there will be a shift from unprocessed to processed".
-In the midst of December 2013, the Indonesian government through the coordinating minister of economy, Hatta Rajasa, still showed confidence that they would be able to implement Mining Law 4/2009.
-In a statement to the same paper, Hatta Rajasa, who is also nominated by the National Mandate Party as presidential candidate for the coming 2014 general election, confidently declared: "For us, it is important to be consistent running things."
+In his statement to the largest daily newspaper in the country, Kompas, Chatib said that there will be a shift in Indonesia's mining exports, stating that "processed minerals will be increased, so there will be a shift from unprocessed to processed".
+In the midst of December 2013, the Indonesian Government, through the Coordinating Minister of Economy, Hatta Rajasa, still showed confidence that they would be able to implement Mining Law 4/2009.
+In a statement to the same paper, Hatta Rajasa, who was also nominated by the National Mandate Party as presidential candidate for the coming 2014 general election, confidently declared: "For us, it is important to be consistent running things."

-However, at the same time the extraction companies seemed very aware of what's going on and knew that they will not likely meet what is included in the Mining Law 4/2009.
-In late September 2013, the PT NNT even mentioned the option of closing their gold-copper mine in Batu Hijau, since the management recognised that they are not able to meet the regulations for building a smelter therefore face a ban on exports of copper.
+However, at the same time the extraction companies seemed very aware of what was going on and knew that they will not likely meet what is included in the Mining Law 4/2009.
+In late September 2013, the company PT NNT even mentioned the option of closing their goldcopper mine in Batu Hijau, since the management recognised that they are not able to meet the regulations for building a smelter and therefore face a ban on exports of copper.
 Another objection came from the labour union of Freeport Indonesia (FI), which operates in Papua.
-FI is an affiliate of Freeport-McMoRan Copper & Gold Inc., based in Phoenix, Arizona, USA.
-The company is the largest copper producer in the world.
-Every year FI produces about 2.5 million tonnes of copper concentrate.
+Fl is an affiliate of Freeport-McMoRan Copper & Gold Inc., based in Phoenix, Arizona, USA.
+The company is one of the largest copper producers in the world.
+In 2011 and 2012 Freeport sold about 1.7 million tonnes of copper concentrate annually.

-In late December 2013, Chairman of the Workers Union (SPSI) in Mimika, Virgo Solossa, alarmed that if the Mining Law 4/2009 is enacted, approximately 18,000 to 20,000 workers would be laid off.

-Facing such pressures, finally at the end of December 2013, the Indonesian government agreed to amend the regulations resulting in the decrease of the minimum threshold concentration of commodities for export and the postponing of the obligation to build mineral refinery plants.
-This time Hatta Rajasa confessed that lobbyists from Freeport and Newmont came to his office.
+In late December 2013, Virgo Solossa, the Chairman of the Workers Union (SPSI) in Mimika (Freeports mining district), was alarmed that if Mining Law 4/2009 is enacted, approximately 18,000 to 20,000 workers would be laid off.
+Facing such pressures, at the end of December 2013, the Indonesian government finally agreed to amend the regulations, resulting in the decrease of the minimum threshold concentration of commodities for export and the postponing of the obligation to build mineral refinery plants.
+This time Hatta Rajasa confessed that lobbyists from Freeport and Newmont had come to his office.
 "This is so tough.
-Many kinds of pressures," explained the minister shortly.

-The amendment, according to the executive director of Indonesian Resources Studies, Marwan Batubara, has been very much deviated from that mandated by article 170 of MEMR 20/2013.
+Many kinds of pressures," explained the minister briefly.
+The amendment, according to the executive director of Indonesian Resources Studies, Marwan Batubara, very much deviated from what is mandated by article 170 of MEMR 20/2013.
 Marwan suspects that MEMR MR 1/2014, which allows the export of copper with a concentration of more than 15%, is the result of intensive lobbying by Freeport and Newmont.
-As in 2011, Freeport produced 30% and 27% of Cu in 2012; Newmont's copper production is laid in the range of 30-40% of Cu.
-And we also know that the sum of total copper concentrate production from these companies (± 2, 8 million of tonnes per year) constitutes the Indonesian copper production.
+We also know that the sum of total copper concentrate production from these companies (± 2, 8 million of tonnes per year) constitutes 97% of the Indonesian copper production.